Expungement: Limits

+Worldwide

 Australia

 Criminal records in each state of Australia are covered by state law.
 In New South Wales, the relevant legislation is the Criminal Records Act 1991.
 Under the Act, an offender's criminal record may become spent if they do not re-offend for a period of 10 years.
 Offenses resulting in a prison term of more than six months will not become spent.
 Additionally, for certain employment occupations (e.g. education or child services), a "full disclosure" check is required, and spent convictions are still visible.

 Canada

 In June 2018, the Parliament of Canada enacted the Expungement of Historically Unjust Convictions Act, in order to further promote LGBT rights and cancel out certain criminal laws that were once effective.
 Under the Act, the Parole Board of Canada must order expungement of a conviction in respect of an offence that relates to acts of gross indecency, anal intercourse or buggery, as defined prior to 1969 and later on under the now repealed section 159 of the Criminal Code, if the activity for which the person was convicted was between persons of the same sex, the persons other than the person who was convicted had given their consent to participate in the activity, and the persons who participated in the activity were 16 years of age or older at the time the activity occurred.

 When notified of the expungement order, the RCMP and any federal department or agency must destroy or remove any judicial record of the conviction to which the expungement order relates that is in its repositories or systems.
 Provincial and municipal police forces and courts must also be notified of the expungement order.
 The person convicted of the offence is then deemed never to have been convicted of that offence.